cees-elzinga/script.xbmc.hue.ambilight/README.md

 ![ScreenShot](http://meethue.files.wordpress.com/2013/01/plugin2.png?w=400)

 This is an XBMC add-on that controls Philips Hue lights.
-It supports two modes of operations: "Theatre mode" and "Ambilight mode:
+It supports two modes of operation: "Theatre mode" and "Ambilight mode:

 ### Theatre mode